Reasons not to dismiss GPS devices for your car

 GPS devices provide traffic warnings, and a lot of them also now connect to a phone via Bluetooth for “live traffic,” but they don’t measure up to Google or Waze in that regard.

 The better GPS units have better on-screen directions, especially at tricky interchanges, and they have more precise voice directions.
-While most navigation systems say “Turn on such-and-such street.”
-Garmins, for example, now say, “Turn at the traffic light” or even “at the red building.”
+While most navigation systems say “Turn on such-and-such street,” Garmins, for example, now say, “Turn at the traffic light” or even “at the red building.”
 This landmark-type voice guidance makes it easier to find your turn, especially when it’s not easy to see the street signs.

 Q: How do you test all the different GPS device models?